(a work in progress)

 The title references the word "miscellaneous" that was printed on a canvas, drawstring bag my mother filled with our shoes the night we left her abusive boyfriend for the last time.
 Having already moved twenty times by age ten due to similar circumstances, this time was different.
 A few days later we were on a bus to live in a women’s shelter in a new state – to start a new life.
 That night my mother literally and figuratively walked us out of one life and put us on the path to a new one.
 Years later that bag was still burned into my memory and when I was a teenager I asked her why she only took shoes.
 She said she could make us almost everything else, but not shoes.
 It was a survival based decision and underscores for me now just how tenuous our lives were then.

 My photography practice often takes me into open fields and urban edge spaces in Santa Fe, New Mexico where I now live.
 I frequently see old shoes desiccated by the sun and half eaten by the high desert and their presence and condition is always unsettling.
 It does not foretell good things about their wearer’s lives.
-One day I linked my memory to all these old shoes, seeing them in a new light and feeling connected to the souls who wore them and their likely struggles in life - knowing these could have been my shoes if my life path had turned out differently.
+One day I linked my memory to all these old shoes, seeing them in a new light and feeling connected to the souls who wore them and their likely struggles in life.

 Miscellaneous Souls is for my childhood self, it’s for all children who grow up in violent homes.
-It’s for my mother who made a profound choice, for everyone who makes choices that change their lives for the better.
-It’s for those who have insurmountable odds or still struggle, and a prayer that a path opens for them, that they land on their feet and establish nourishing roots.
+It’s for my mother who made a profound choice, for everyone who is trying to overcome challenges and change their lives for the better.
+It’s for those who face unfair or insurmountable odds and a prayer that the path forward opens wide and welcoming.